peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Exceptions:</b>

  * System.OverflowException:
-This value is infinity or not-a-number, or the truncated integer is less than 0 or greater than 65535.
+This value is infinity or not-a-number, or the number, once converted to an integer by discarding its fractional part, is less than 0 or greater than 65535.

 <a id="ToUInt16IfExact"></a>
 ### ToUInt16IfExact